 When I was 19, strolling about the Kent State University campus, a question arose out of the blue: “Who would I be without all my conditioning?”
-I knew this was significant, but I had no clue what to do with that thought.
-I let it be for a time, though never entirely forgot it.
+I knew this was significant, but I had no clue how to engage that revelatory question.
+It was sequestered to the periphery of my awareness, though never entirely forgotten.

 Meanwhile, in the search for lasting love and happiness, I put effort into enhancing myself.
 I set intentions, visioned an ideal future, did couples therapy, married, divorced, used substances, dreamwork, energy clearing, retreats, money, food, feminism, meditation, yoga…you get the gist.
 What an amazing, wild ride!

 But no matter where I invested my energy, I still felt incomplete.
 The root of my struggle was untouched.
-Eventually, I realized no one and no thing would deliver the love and happiness I longed for.
-Moreover, I suffered a case of mis-taken identity.
+Eventually, I had to reckon with the fact that no one and no thing would deliver the love and happiness I longed for.
+Essentially, I suffered a case of mis-taken identity.

 Image: William Turner, Festive Lagoon Scene